24 Jun 2025

 Here’s how you can utilize SEMrush’s Keyword Magic Tool to identify keywords with high traffic potential:

-For example, if you own an online sports equipment store, you may use seed keywords such as cricket, badminton, football, sports shoes, or gym equipment.
+For example, if you want to do keyword research in SEO for an online sports equipment store, you may use seed keywords such as cricket, badminton, football, sports shoes, or gym equipment.
 The results can then be filtered to focus on long-tail keywords or those with high volume and low competition, which is how successful businesses like Decathlon rank naturally.

 Each keyword that potential clients search for has some worth for your company.
 However, some offer greater business potential than others.